I certainly can't remember the time on that early morning the

-After eating I asked around to get info on
+After eating I ask around to get info on bus

-bus tours.
-The bus tours salespeople were station outside on
+tours.
+The salespersons were station outside on the

-the sidewalk.
-They were wearing red jackets or coats and I
+sidewalk.
+They were wearing red jackets or coats and I found

 stops.
 So you can buy your tickets almost everywhere for the